rwmajor2/EsriCustomPKIAuth_Tomcat/README.md

 # EsriCustomPKIAuth_Tomcat
-Custom Web Tier Authentication for PKI using Tomcat and Esri Web Adaptor
+Custom Web Tier Authentication for PKI using Tomcat and Esri Web Adaptor.
+This source code can be used in situations where you want to require a PKI User Certificate, but you have no authenticating identity store such as Active Directory or LDAP.
+The source code will pull an email address from the PKI certificate itself and pass that through as the Principal, overriding the getRemoteUser() method for the Web Adaptor to call.

 ```
 Set up a new Eclipse Dynamic Web Project.